Our Disclosure

 Free ATM withdrawals

-Following the KOHO Mastercard and Neo Money Card, another top prepaid Mastercard in Canada is the EQ Bank Card.
+Following the KOHO Prepaid Card, another top prepaid Mastercard in Canada is the EQ Bank Card.

-Recently launched in 2023, this card offers several benefits and perks, including no monthly or annual fees and:
+Recently launched last year, this card offers several benefits and perks, including no monthly or annual fees and:

-To get a free EQ Bank Mastercard, simply open a free EQ Bank Savings Plus Account online, fund it with any amount, and order a card in a few clicks.
+To get a free EQ Bank Mastercard, simply open a free EQ Bank Personal Account online, fund it with $100+, and order a card in a few clicks.

 There is no minimum balance to maintain your EQ Bank Account, and cash back earned is paid out monthly.

-Also, your deposits are protected by the Canada Deposit Insurance Corporation by up to $100,000 per insured category, per depositor.
+Also, the Canada Deposit Insurance Corporation protects your deposits by up to $100,000 per insured category, per depositor.

-- Best for: Earning cash back and waiving FX fees
+• Best for: Earning cash back at specific retailers

 Best Prepaid Visa Cards in Canada